Healthdirect Free Australian health advice you can count on.

 What is vaginal thrush?

-Vaginal thrush is a common yeast infection caused by the candida species of fungus.
-It is easily treated and can be prevented.
+Thrush is a common yeast infection of the vulva and vagina.
+It’s easily treated and can be prevented.
 It is also called vaginal candidiasis.

-Vaginal thrush can affect women of any age, although it is more common in women between the ages of 15 and 50 years old.
-It is unusual in girls who have not yet begun their periods and in older women after menopause.
+Vaginal thrush can affect females of any age, although it is more common in females who get periods.
+It is unusual in females who have not yet begun their periods and after menopause.

 What are the symptoms of vaginal thrush?

-The most common symptoms are itchiness, irritation, swelling and redness in and around the vagina.
+The most common symptoms are itching or burning around your vulva.
 You might also notice:

 • a thick, white or creamy vaginal discharge, which may look like cottage cheese